 This year, Jamaica also experienced an unprecedented surge in violence against women and children.
 Even in 2014, it was bad enough for me to consider leaving the country.
 By 2015, I had my eyes set on Europe to escape the distinct feeling of misfortune that often accompanies being the owner of a vagina in a Third World Country.

 When I ended up in America instead, I was nonetheless looking forward to enjoying a more equal playing field as a woman.
-What I found is that though there are more laws in our favor in America, I enjoyed more personal freedoms in Jamaica.
+What I found is that though there are more laws in our favour in America, I enjoyed more personal freedoms in Jamaica.

 Looking back at the country I left behind, I realised a peculiar thing.
 When compared with America, Jamaica is secretly ***feminist.

 How so?
 Here are five things that make this true.